thingsboard/thingsboard.github.io/docs/iot-gateway/config/socket.md

 This configuration section contains general connector settings, such as:

-- **Name** - connector name for logs and saving to persistent devices;
+- **Name** - connector name used for logs and saving to persistent devices;
 - Logs configuration:
-  - **Enable remote logging** - enabling remote logging for connector;
+  - **Enable remote logging** - enables remote logging for the connector;
   - **Logging level** - logging level for local and remote logs: INFO, DEBUG, WARNING, ERROR, CRITICAL, NONE;
-- **Send data only on change** - sending only if data changed from last check, if not – data will be sent after every check;
+- **Send data only on change** - sends data only it has changed since the last check, otherwise – data will be sent after every check;
 - **Report strategy** - strategy for sending data to ThingsBoard:
   - **Report period** - period for sending data to ThingsBoard in milliseconds;
   - **Type** - type of the report strategy:
-    - **On report period** - sending data to ThingsBoard after the report period;
+    - **On report period** - sends data to ThingsBoard after the report period;
-    - **On value change** - sending data to ThingsBoard after the value change;
+    - **On value change** - sends data to ThingsBoard when the value changes;
-    - **On value change and report period** - sending data to ThingsBoard after the value change or report period;
+    - **On value change and report period** - sends data to ThingsBoard when the value changes or report period;
-    - **On received** - sending data to ThingsBoard after receiving data from the device (default strategy).
+    - **On received** - sends data to ThingsBoard after receiving data from the device (default strategy).

 {% capture difference %}
 Additional information about the report strategy can be found [here](/docs/iot-gateway/features-overview/report-strategy){:target="_blank"}.